The Life of an Ordinary/Extraordinary Man

 Joseph married Anastasia Kane on 29 Feb 1908 at St Charles RC in Hadfield, Glossop.
 They seem to have started married life in a new home at 3 Waterside, Hadfield, Glossop.
 By 1911 they had moved down the road to number 62 Waterside, their own home, where they were living with five children, Mary (7), Winifred (4), William (2), Ellen (1) and the newly widowed Margaret aged 70.
 There were no lodgers with them at this time.

 Joseph and Anastasia had six children in total, although there is some doubt that Joseph was the father of the first two, Mary and Winifred.
 Mary and Winifred may have been born out of wedlock, or, indeed, Joseph may not have been their real father.
 In the 1911 census, Mary and Winifred are shown as Kanes, but when Joseph joined the army in 1914, he lists them as his children and the girls have his surname.
 Certainly, the army sought confirmation that Joseph was their father following his death.
 Evidence was provided in the form of birth certificates, but it is interesting to note that, in the case of Mary at least, Joseph’s name was added as father only in 1914 and after Joseph had signed up.
-This may have been a “scam” to ensure that Anastasia received a pension for the two in the event of Joseph being killed.
+This may have been a “scam” to ensure that Anastasia received a pension for the two children in the event of Joseph being killed.
 In any case, the Registrar seems to have been content to have confirmed the records as legitimate.

 Mary was born on 3 Aug 1903, Winifred on 22 Apr 1906, William on 19 Aug 1908, Ellen on 24 Nov 1909, Margaret (Maggie) on 18 Apr 1912, and John on 12 Jan 1914 just eight months before Joseph left home to join the army.